thatsed/wgmine/README.md

 ## About The Project

-This project lets you generate Wireguard key pairs such that the public key starts with some prefix you whant.
+This project lets you generate Wireguard key pairs such that the public key starts with some prefix you want.

 This makes identifying peers in Wireguard configurations much easier, and also gives the owner of the key style points.